About the Cerebral Palsy Program

 Therapy and other interventions can be instrumental in optimizing a child’s motor development, and proper spasticity management can help prevent joint deformity and other secondary impairments.
 Many children with cerebral palsy also benefit from orthopaedic monitoring and timely surgical interventions.

-We frequently work with other clinical programs at CHOP that treat children with cerebral palsy: the Center for Rehabilitation, Child and Adolescent Psychiatry and Behavioral Sciences, the Division of Orthopaedics and the Center for Childhood Communication.
+We frequently work with other clinical programs at CHOP that treat children with cerebral palsy: the Center for Rehabilitation, the Division of Neurosurgery, Child and Adolescent Psychiatry and Behavioral Sciences, the Division of Orthopaedics and the Center for Childhood Communication.
 In partnership with these programs, The Cerebral Palsy Program offers:

 - Spasticity management